ORCA and IAC partnership with UC PPFP

-The UCLA Chancellor’s Postdoctoral Fellowship provides an additional opportunity to engage in the UC President’s Postdoctoral Fellowship Program (UC PPFP) for a candidate who intends to spend their fellowship year(s) at UCLA.
+The UCLA Chancellor’s Postdoctoral Fellowship Program provides an additional opportunity to engage in the UC President’s Postdoctoral Fellowship Program (UC PPFP) for a candidate who intends to spend their fellowship year(s) at UCLA.
 Application is through the UC PPFP, and candidates will be considered for funding from both programs.
-The deadline to apply is November 1, 2020.
+The deadline to apply is November 1st.

-The UCLA Office of Research and Creative Activities and the UCLA Institute of American Cultures (IAC) with the UC President’s Postdoctoral Fellowship Program will offer up to four (4) Chancellor’s Postdocs at UCLA (with a possibility of renewal for a second year).
-These fellows will form a cohort and be affiliated with the IAC’s organized research units: the American Indian Studies Center, the Asian American Studies Center, the Bunche Center for African American Studies, and the Chicano Studies Research Center.
+The UCLA Office of Research and Creative Activities (ORCA) and the UCLA Institute of American Cultures (IAC) with the UC President’s Postdoctoral Fellowship Program will offer up to four (4) Chancellor’s Postdoctoral Fellowships at UCLA (with a possibility of renewal for a second year).
+These fellows will form a cohort and be affiliated with the IAC’s organized research units: American Indian Studies Center, Asian American Studies Center, Ralph J. Bunche Center for African American Studies, and Chicano Studies Research Center.

 Research Focus on Black Life and the Black Experience